kiwix/kiwix-js/README.md

 https://wiki.kiwix.org/wiki/Content_in_all_languages.
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

 It is unfortunately not yet technically possible to "remember" the selected ZIM file and open it automatically (browsers do not allow that for security reasons).
 There are [versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.

 ## Some technical details

-Technically, after reading an article from a ZIM file, there is a need to "inject" the dependencies (images, css, etc).
-For compatibility reasons, there are several ways to do it:
+Technically, after reading an article from a ZIM file, it is necessary to "inject" the dependencies (images, css, etc).
+For compatibility reasons, there are two main ways of doing this:

 - "JQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to point to content we extract from the ZIM.
-It is compatible with any browser.
-It works well on Mediawiki-based content but can miss some dependencies in some content
+This mode is compatible with any browser.
+It works well on Mediawiki-based content but can miss some dependencies in some content;
 - "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
 It is a generic and much cleaner way of serving content to the browser than jQuery mode, but it does not work on all browsers.
 And Service Workers are currently disabled by Mozilla in Firefox extensions.
 We use a workaround (an offline-first PWA version) as a substitute within the extension.

+You can switch between these content injection modes in Configuration.

 ## Compatibility

-Since the app is written in HTML/JavaScript, it should work in most recent browser engines and many older ones too.
+Since the app is written in HTML/JavaScript, it should work in most recent browser engines and many older ones too, depending on the Content
+Injection mode supported by the specific browser engine.

 ### Officially supported platforms